Cleaning, sanding, and staining a deck and a balcony. South 40th Street, Lincoln, NE

 The owners expressed a desire to switch to a different, darker color.
-We agreed that the decking and handrails should receive two coats of material, while all the other parts would be just fine with one coat.
+We agreed that the decking and handrails should receive two coats of material, while all the other parts would be OK with one coat.

-The stain I’m about to start working with is a solid color acrylic stain.
-It has a much thinner consistency than a typical acrylic paint, so it penetrates deep into the grains.
-It’s relatively easy to apply, unlike semi-transparent or clear stains which are less forgiving to application mishaps such as drips, sags and lap marks.
-Besides, those would require a complete removal of previous finish.
+The stain I'm about to start working with is a solid color acrylic stain.
+It has a much thinner consistency than typical acrylic paint, penetrating deep into the grains.
+As a result, it's relatively easy to apply, unlike semi-transparent or transparent stains, which are less forgiving to application mishaps such as drips, sags, and lap marks.
+Besides, those would require complete removal of the previous finish.
 But I digress...

-Initially, I was planning on using a “spray and back-brush”’ method on most surfaces, especially spindles, but the forecast called for windy conditions for the next few days, so I made a decision to abandon that idea and to proceed with a traditional roller and brush.
-I realized that actual application will take me a bit longer that way, but on the bright side, there are advantages: virtually no material loss, no waste of time and supplies on bagging half of the house, no possibility of over-spraying neighbors’ homes.
+Initially, I was planning on using a "spray and back-brush"' method on most surfaces, especially spindles, but the forecast called for windy conditions for the next few days, so I decided to abandon that idea and instead proceed with a traditional roller and brush application.
+I realized that this method would take me a bit longer.
+Still, on the bright side, there are advantages: no material loss, no waste of time and supplies on bagging half of the house, and no possibility of over-spraying neighbors' homes.